 - Requirement for Subscription Businesses

-Before applying, it’s imperative for merchants to verify what industries the payment processor can work with.
-Many times this question is not asked and only after the merchant has started accepting payments does the payment processor reveal that recurring billing is not acceptable.
+Before applying, merchants must verify what industries the subscription payment processor can work with.
+This question is often not asked, and only after the merchant has started accepting payments does the payment processor reveal that subscription payment billing is unacceptable.

-Once merchants find a payment processor willing to work with a subscription merchant, its also important to find out what they require.
-Some processors might require customers to sign a document confirming the subscription while others might allow it to be done electronically online without a signature.
+Once merchants find a payment processor willing to work with a recurring payments merchant, finding out what they require is also important.
+Some processors might require customers to sign a document confirming the subscription payment terms, while others might allow it to be done electronically without a signature.
 Knowing these terms can also help merchants make the best choice before signing up for payment processing services.

 Another important check for merchants is to confirm that the payment gateway software provided can safely and securely handle recurring payments.
-With the rise in online fraud, being able to store customer card account information in the gateway is essential.
-Working with a payment gateway service that offers a solution that provides PCI Compliance protection is what all merchants will need going forward.
+With the rise in online fraud, storing customer card account information in the gateway is essential.
+Working with a payment processing gateway service that offers a solution that provides PCI Compliance protection is what all merchants will need going forward.

-Businesses in the recurring and subscription payment services industries need to have a reliable payment processor to grow their business with.
-Working with a payment services provider that can not provide longevity with their merchant account will end up costing the merchants significantly more in lost revenue.
-Working with an experienced processor like Allied Payments, merchants will not have to worry about their merchant account.
-Our secure payment gateway provides complete PCI Compliance and our banking partners specialize in recurring billing payment services.
+In the recurring payments industry, businesses need a reliable payment processor to grow their business.
+Working with a subscription payment services provider that can not provide longevity with their merchant account will cost the merchants significantly more in lost revenue.
+With an experienced processor like Allied Payments, merchants will not have to worry about their merchant accounts.
+Our secure gateway provides complete PCI Compliance, and our banking partners specialize in payment processing for customer subscriptions.

-Merchants with any questions, or ready to get started with our application process, feel free to reach out to our recurring billing payment processing team.
-Our representatives will be more than happy to help answer any merchant’s question or to give an estimate of what we can save you over our competitors.
+Merchants with any questions or ready to start with our application process, feel free to reach out to our payment processing team.
+Our representatives will be more than happy to help answer any merchant’s questions about our payment solution for subscription billing.